SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Experiments

 \subsubsection{Quantitative Results}

-As shown in Table \ref{table:quantitative results}, SGS-3D achieves state-of-the-art performance among training-free methods across all benchmarks.
-The most striking result is on the challenging, depth-less KITTI-360 dataset, where Ours$^{-}$ establishes a remarkable +16.4\% mAP lead over the next best competitor, SAI3D.
-This validates the critical role of our occlusion-aware mapping in robust outdoor scene understanding.
-On indoor scenes, Ours$^{-}$ also consistently surpasses previous SOTA methods, outperforming Open3DIS on ScanNet200 and SAM2Object on ScanNet++.
-Furthermore, when provided with GT depth, Ours$^{+}$ sets a new performance ceiling.
-It achieves 34.3\% mAP on ScanNet200 and 23.7\% mAP on ScanNet++, outperforming all training-free baselines and even several training-dependent approaches, which showcases the strong potential of our refinement framework.
+As shown in Table \ref{table:quantitative results}, SGS-3D achieves SOTA performance among training-free methods.
+On the challenging, depth-less KITTI-360 dataset, Ours$^{-}$ establishes a remarkable +16.4\% mAP lead over the next best competitor, SAI3D, validating our method's robustness in outdoor scenes.
+On indoor benchmarks, Ours$^{-}$ also consistently surpasses prior SOTA methods on ScanNet200 and ScanNet++.
+Furthermore, with GT depth, Ours$^{+}$ sets a new performance ceiling (e.g., 34.3\% mAP on ScanNet200), outperforming all training-free and even several training-dependent approaches, showcasing our framework's strong potential.